 “Raylie… Raylie…” he moaned.

 I wasn’t going to get a direct answer.
 I wanted to just go ahead and spray him, but I had to be careful.
 If I made him feel like I was taking away his control, he might cling onto his problems even harder.
-How could I get him to accept help with the pain, when the pain itself was stopping him from listening to me ask about the pain?
+How could I get him to accept help with the pain, when the pain itself meant he couldn’t hear me ask about the pain?
 I had to approach this differently.
 “I’m going to spray the healing potion on you,” I said.
 “It’ll make the pain go away.
 If you’re listening, if you don’t want me to, just tell me, okay?
 I won’t do it if you say you don’t want me to.”

 “Raylie… I’m burning, where are you, Raylie…”

 The cloudy potion splattered and dripped down his face.
 Where it touched his swollen eyes, they rapidly shrank back to their original shape.
 It missed a few spots, so I squirted the bottle a couple more times, drenching him.
 Then I went for his hands.
 He was kind of swaying and not reacting, like he was in shock, so I just grabbed his wrists and held them up to get a good angle to spray.
 Before long, the fingers were all back how they should be.

 I let go of his wrist.
 He stumbled off at an angle, bumping into a tree and crouching down towards the ground.
 He still had the potion on his face, and he seemed pretty stressed out about it.
 It was kind of like that time in the first layer when I had dumped a bucket of water on him and then we couldn’t manifest it off.
 But this time, there were lots of other things I could do.
 I brushed my hand over his face, letting my soulfire boil away what was left of the potion.
 His body relaxed a little, sinking down onto the ground.
 When I took my hand away, he looked as good as new.